-Super-easy homemade marshmallows that are gluten-free AND sugar-free!
-These marshmallows are as soft as clouds and taste even better than store-bought!
+Super easy homemade marshmallows that are flavored with honey and do not contain corn syrup!
+These marshmallows are as soft as clouds and taste even better than store-bought.

 - Honey